natcap/invest.users-guide/source/sdr.rst

     3. **usle_p**: Support practice factor for the USLE, a floating point value between 0 and 1.

  7. **Threshold flow accumulation** (required).
-The number of upstream cells that must flow into a cell before it is considered part of a stream, which is used to classify streams in the DEM.
+The number of upstream cells that must flow into a cell before it is considered part of a stream, which is used to classify streams from the DEM.
 This threshold directly affects the expression of hydrologic connectivity and sediment export: when a flow path reaches the stream, sediment deposition stops and the sediment exported is assumed to reach the catchment outlet.

  8. :math:`k_b` and :math:`IC_0`: two calibration parameters that determine the shape of the relationship between hydrologic connectivity (the degree of connection from patches of land to the stream) and the sediment delivery ratio (percentage of soil loss that actually reaches the stream; cf. Figure 3).
 The default values are :math:`k_b=2` and :math:`IC_0=0.5`.

  9. :math:`\mathbf{SDR_{max}}`: the maximum SDR that a pixel can reach, which is a function of the soil texture.
 More specifically, it is defined as the fraction of topsoil particles finer than coarse sand (1000 μm; Vigiak et al. 2012).
 This parameter can be used for calibration in advanced studies.
 Its default value is 0.8.

- 10. **Drainage layer (optional)** A raster with 0s and 1s, where 1s correspond to pixels artificially connected to the stream (by roads, stormwater pipes, etc.).
-The flow routing will stop at these "artificially connected" pixels, before reaching the stream network.
+ 10. **Drainage layer (optional)** A raster with 0s and 1s, where 1s correspond to pixels artificially connected to the stream (by roads, stormwater pipes, etc.) and 0s are assigned to all other pixels.
+The flow routing will stop at these "artificially connected" pixels, before reaching the stream network, and the corresponding sediment exported is assumed to reach the catchment outlet.

 Running the Model
 =================

-To launch the Sediment model navigate to the Windows Start Menu -> All Programs -> InVEST |version| -> Sediment delivery and retention.
-The interface does not require a GIS desktop, although the results will need to be explored with any GIS tool including ArcGIS, QGIS, and others.
+To launch the Sediment model navigate to the Windows Start Menu -> All Programs -> InVEST |version| -> SDR.
+The interface does not require a GIS desktop, although the results will need to be explored with any GIS tool such as ArcGIS or QGIS.

 .. primer

 Interpreting Results
 --------------------

-The following is a short description of each of the outputs from the Sediment Retention model.
-Final results are found in the output folders within the user defined Workspace specified for this model.
+The following is a short description of each of the outputs from the SDR model.
+Final results are found within the user defined Workspace specified for this model.
+"Suffix" in the following file names refers to the optional user-defined Suffix input to the model.

 * **[workspace]** folder:

-    * **Parameter log**: Each time the model is run, a text (.txt) file will appear in the Output folder.
-The file will list the parameter values for that run and will be named according to the service, the date and time, and the suffix.
+    * **Parameter log**: Each time the model is run, a text (.txt) file will be created in the Workspace.
+The file will list the parameter values and output messages for that run and will be named according to the service, the date and time, and the suffix.
+When contacting NatCap about errors in a model run, please include the parameter log.

-    * **rkls_[runsuffix].tif** (tons/pixel): Total potential soil loss per pixel in the original land cover without the C or P factors applied from the RKLS equation, equivalent to the soil loss for bare soil.
+    * **rkls_[Suffix].tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover without the C or P factors applied from the RKLS equation, equivalent to the soil loss for bare soil.

-    * **sed_export_[runsuffix].tif** (tons/pixel): The total amount of sediment exported from each pixel that reaches the stream.
+    * **sed_export_[Suffix].tif** (type: raster; units: tons/pixel): The total amount of sediment exported from each pixel that reaches the stream.

-    * **stream_[runsuffix].tif** (pixel mask): The pixel level mask of the calculated stream network, useful for interpreting pixel level output and checking the stream network computed by the model.
+    * **stream_[Suffix].tif** (type: raster): Stream network generated from the input DEM and Threshold Flow Accumulation.
+Values of 1 represent streams, values of 0 are non-stream pixels.

-    * **stream_and_drainage_[runsuffix].tif** (pixel mask): If a drainage layer is provided, this raster is the union of that layer with the calculated stream layer.
+    * **stream_and_drainage_[Suffix].tif** (type: raster): If a drainage layer is provided, this raster is the union of that layer with the calculated stream layer.
+This layer should be compared with a real-world stream network to determine how well streams are represented by the model.

-    * **usle_[runsuffix].tif** (tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.
+    * **usle_[Suffix].tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.

-    * **sed_retention_[runsuffix].tif** (tons/pixel): Map of sediment retention with reference to a bare watershed.
+    * **sed_retention_[Suffix].tif** (type:raster; units: tons/pixel): Map of sediment retention with reference to a bare watershed.

-    * **sed_retention_index_[runsuffix].tif** (tons/pixel): Index of sediment retention, used to identified areas contributing more to retention with reference to a bare watershed.
+    * **sed_retention_index_[Suffix].tif** (type: raster; units: tons/pixel, but should be interpreted as relative values, not absolute): Index of sediment retention, used to identified areas contributing more to retention with reference to a bare watershed.
 This is NOT the sediment retained on each pixel (see Section on the index in "Evaluating Sediment Retention Services" above).

-    * **watershed_results_sdr_[runsuffix].shp**: Table containing biophysical values for each watershed, with fields as follows:
+    * **watershed_results_sdr_[Suffix].shp**: Table containing biophysical values for each watershed, with fields as follows:

-        * **sed_export** (tons/watershed): Total amount of sediment exported to the stream per watershed.
+        * **sed_export** (units: tons/watershed): Total amount of sediment exported to the stream per watershed.
 This should be compared to any observed sediment loading at the outlet of the watershed.
 Knowledge of the hydrologic regime in the watershed and the contribution of the sheetwash yield into total sediment yield help adjust and calibrate this model.

-        * **usle_tot** (tons/watershed): Total amount of potential soil loss in each watershed calculated by the USLE equation.
+        * **usle_tot** (units: tons/watershed): Total amount of potential soil loss in each watershed calculated by the USLE equation.

-        * **sed_retention** (tons/watershed): Difference in the amount of sediment delivered by the current watershed and a hypothetical watershed where all land use types have been cleared to bare soil.
+        * **sed_retent** (units: tons/watershed): Difference in the amount of sediment delivered by the current watershed and a hypothetical watershed where all land use types have been cleared to bare soil.

 * **[workspace]\\intermediate_outputs** folder:

-    * slope, thresholded_slope, flow_direction, flow_accumulation, stream: hydrologic rasters based on the DEM used for flow routing (outputs from RouteDEM, see corresponding chapter in User’s Guide)
+    * slope, thresholded_slope, flow_direction, flow_accumulation: hydrologic rasters based on the DEM used for flow routing (outputs from RouteDEM, see corresponding chapter in the User’s Guide)

-    * ls_[runsuffix] -> LS factor for USLE (:eq:`ls`)
+    * ls_[Suffix].tif -> LS factor for USLE (:eq:`ls`)

-    * w_bar_[runsuffix] -> mean weighting factor (C factor) for upslope contributing area
+    * w_bar_[Suffix].tif -> mean weighting factor (C factor) for upslope contributing area

-    * s_bar_[runsuffix] -> mean slope factor for upslope contributing area
+    * s_bar_[Suffix].tif -> mean slope factor for upslope contributing area

-    * d_up_[runsuffix] (and bare_soil) -> upslope factor of the index of connectivity (Eq. :eq:`d_up`)
+    * d_up_[Suffix].tif (and bare_soil) -> upslope factor of the index of connectivity (Eq. :eq:`d_up`)

-    * w_[runsuffix] -> denominator of the downslope factor (Eq. :eq:`d_dn`)
+    * w_[Suffix].tif -> denominator of the downslope factor (Eq. :eq:`d_dn`)

-    * d_dn_[runsuffix] (and bare_soil) -> downslope factor of the index of connectivity (Eq. :eq:`d_dn`)
+    * d_dn_[Suffix].tif (and bare_soil) -> downslope factor of the index of connectivity (Eq. :eq:`d_dn`)

-    * ic_[runsuffix] (and bare_soil) -> index of connectivity (:eq:`ic`)
+    * ic_[Suffix].tif (and bare_soil) -> index of connectivity (:eq:`ic`)

-    * sdr_factor_[runsuffix] (and bare_soil) -> sediment delivery ratio (SDR; Eq. :eq:`sdr`)
+    * sdr_factor_[Suffix].tif (and bare_soil) -> sediment delivery ratio (SDR; Eq. :eq:`sdr`)

 Comparison with Observations
 ----------------------------

 The sediment yield (sed_export) predicted by the model can be compared with available observations.
 These can take the form of sediment accumulation in a reservoir or time series of Total Suspended Solids (TSS) or turbidity.
 In the former case, the units are the same as in the InVEST model (tons per year).
 For time series, concentration data need to be converted to annual loads (LOADEST and FLUX32 are two software facilitating this conversion).

 A global database of sediment yields for large rivers can be found on the FAO website: http://www.fao.org/nr/water/aquastat/sediment/index.stm
 Alternatively, for large catchments, global sediment models can be used to estimate the sediment yield.
 A review of such models was performed by de Vente et al. (2013).

-Note when comparing with measured results that the SDR model A key thing to remember when comparing predictions to observations is that the model represents rill-inter-rill erosion only.
+A key thing to remember when comparing modeled results to observations is that the model represents rill-inter-rill erosion only.
 As indicated in the Introduction three other sources of sediment may contribute to the sediment budget: gully erosion, stream bank erosion, and mass erosion.
-The relative importance of these processes in a given landscape needs to be determined to ensure adequate model interpretation.
+The relative importance of these processes in a given landscape needs to be determined to ensure appropriate model interpretation.

 .. primerend